-Mr. Church Check back!
+Harry and Snowman Check back!
 Dates & showtimes have not yet been determined!
 United States.
 2016.
-Directed by Bruce Beresford.
-(104 mins.)
-Rated PG-13.
+Directed by Ron Davis.
+(84 mins.)
+Not Rated.

-The Innocents Check back!
+A Man Called Ove Check back!
 Dates & showtimes have not yet been determined!
-France/Poland.
+Sweden.
 2016.
-Directed by Anne Fontaine.
-(115 mins.)
-Rated PG-13. in French, Polish & Russian with English subtitles
+Directed by Hannes Holm.
+(116 mins.)
+Rated PG-13. in Swedish and Persian with English subtitles

 Salem Cinema and Salem Film Society continue to celebrate the bard with Shakespeare at the Cinema on the second Monday of each month!
 We're starting with the first four and will continue through December depending on attendance!